inrialearninglab/ai4t/docs/4-module-3humans-and-ai/4-3-33-to-discover-artificial-intelligence-at-our-service/4-3-3-ai-ethics-in-the-future.md

+---
+title: AI Ethics "in the future"
+description:
+---
 #### To go further: AI Ethics "in the future"

 Resources in English on the ethics of AI and its future development have to be adapted if proposed.